Title

 - Add the following frameworks to your application target under

-_Frameworks > Libraries > Embedded Content_
+_Frameworks > Libraries > Embedded Content_:

 - DaonTrustSDKDocumentProcessor.xcframework`